GDPR

 4. Ongoing monitoring after hiring

-Section 26 BDSG permits only checks that are necessary for establishing and carrying out the employment relationship.
-Continuous monitoring of employees’ social media activity is not permitted.
+§ 26 BDSG allows only checks that are necessary for establishing and carrying out the employment relationship.
+Ongoing monitoring of employees’ social media activity is not permitted.

-The Federal Labour Court made it clear: employers may only ask questions (and process information) in which they have a legitimate, reasonable, and protectable interest.
+The Federal Labour Court has made it clear: employers may only ask questions (and process information) in which they have a legitimate, reasonable, and worthy of protection interest.
 The same applies by analogy to information from social media.

 CJEU Schrems II (C-311/18)

-Indirectly relevant: social media screening often processes data via US platforms (Facebook, Instagram).
-Data transfers to the US are heavily restricted under Schrems II.
+Indirectly relevant: social media screening often involves data processed via US platforms (Facebook, Instagram).
+Data transfers to the US are significantly restricted under Schrems II.

 Social media screening in Switzerland, Austria, and across the EU